zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ### 3. Create a new Resource Type directory

-Create a new directory for your resource type under the appropriate category.
-For example if you are contributing a new `redisCaches` resource type, the directory structure should look like this:
+Create a new directory for your Resource Type under the appropriate category.
+For example if you are contributing a new `redisCaches` Resource Type, the directory structure should look like this:

 ```
 resource-types-contrib/